 Yearly Mentorship activities

 Mentorship activites range from self-care workshops, social events, learning workshops designed to make college life easier, off campus outings, and more.
 Offerings change year to year based on our student feedback.
 Here is a month-by-month timeline:

 Mentees are given status updates about their enrollment and informed of their mentor group information.
 Mentors initiate contact and are encouraged to set up a meeting time once classes start to get to know their group members.

 Mentors plan a meeting with their groups and/or attend the program Meet and Greet, after classes being.
-This is an introductory event with food and icebreakers to get to know the ~70 Black student participants, OBSA staff and what to expect.
+This is an introductory event with food and icebreakers to get to know Black student participants, the OBSA staff, and hear what to expect from our service.

 Mentors and Mentees are invited to participate in the Annual OBSA Mentorship Retreat (online signup is sent to all participants in August) which occurs mid September at Pali Mountain resort.
-This is an overnight experience to encourage community, plan for the semester, engage in reflection activities and discussion and meet supportive staff and faculty.
+This is an overnight experience to encourage community, plan for the semester, engage in reflection activities, and meet and chat with supportive staff and faculty.

 Mentors participate in their second training event in late September

 Mentorship events and workshops occur monthly, and all participants are invited to participate based on their availability.
 Mentors are provided a stipend to support mentor group activities and are required to make up to 3 points of contact per month with mentees (a combination of in-person, online, and phone communication), as well as participate in surveys detailing group progress.

 OBSA Mentorship is invited to attend the annual Dr. Martin Luther King, Jr. Commemoration at The Claremont Colleges, organized by OBSA and the 7C Planning Committee.